cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

 1. The `validate_restrictions` function will call `CreateConstraintsFromPolicy` that create constraints object checking the hosts annotations.
    1. It create instance of `NonEmptyConstraint` to check we have at least one host annotation.
-   2. Will call `LoadMandatoryClaims` command class to load the list of mandatory claims for the `mandatory_claims` variable.
+   2. Will call `LoadMandatoryClaims` command class to load the list of mandatory claims for the `mandatory-claims` variable.
 This class will create and return `RequiredConstraint` object.
       1. If variable configured but not populated error be thrown
       2. If variiable with invalid value error be thrown
       3. If variable not configured empty list will be returned